Tracey Davies: Women in Social Justice Ep. 04

-These relations and shared interests centred on cheap labour, wage inequality, exploitation of primary commodities and the planet, and the socialization of the risks of these pursuits.
+These relations and shared interests centred on cheap labour, wage inequality, exploitation of primary commodities and the planet, and the socialisation of the risks of these pursuits.
 The benefits of these pursuits were the preserve of a privileged few.

 Over the years, much has undoubtedly changed while much remains the same.
 Large corporations might be lauded for their impact on economic growth and aggregate investment and employment levels.